ahabbas1/Data-Wrangling-Project/README.md

 - `Code/`: Contains Jupyter Notebooks for data wrangling and analysis.
   - `NFL Analysis.ipynb` — the main notebook where data wrangling and analysis are performed.

 - `Report/`: Final write-up discussing data analysis, methodology, model results, and conclusions.
-  - `NFL Report - BAIS Project.pdf`
+  - `NFL Report - BAIS Project.pdf`: Full project report for submission

 - `Notebooks/`: Contains documentation files.
   - `data_dictionary.md`: Describes the data dictionary, explaining the columns in the dataset.